Tax in UAE: All You Need to Know

 • It splits equally between the buyer and the seller.

 The municipal rental tax in the UAE is paid by the tenants, along with utility bills.
+The property rental tax is automatically added to the bill.

-It’s important to note that these property taxes are specific to Dubai and may vary in other Emirates within the UAE.
-Additionally, there is no annual property tax levied on property owners in the UAE.
+The tenants pay a 10% municipal tax when renting a commercial property.
+It’s important to note that these property taxes are specific to Dubai.
+It may vary in other Emirates within the UAE.

 • No inheritance tax, with only a transfer fee required for real estate inheriting.

-• No income or corporate tax for most businesses, except for oil companies and foreign banks.
+• No corporate tax for most businesses, if their turnover is less than 375,000 AED (102,112.50 USD), except for oil companies and foreign banks.

 • Exemption from social security contributions for expatriates.